-How Your Period Can Affect Blood Sugar Levels
+How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 woman smiling and looking at her smartphone while walking outdoors